 Scott C. Bunce, Ph.D., and colleagues published their findings in the Journal of Addiction Medicine, the American Society of Addiction Medicine’s official journal.
 The study examined two groups of seven patients in a residential treatment facility for opiate dependence.
 One group underwent medically assisted detoxification within the previous one to two weeks.
 Participants in the second group were in an extended care facility and were drug-free for two to three months.
 The scientist also created a control group to use as a comparison.

-The scientists performed various tests that could assess the changes in the brain’s reward system at various stages of recovery.
+The scientists performed various tests that could assess the brain’s reward system changes at different stages of recovery.
 The researchers examined several areas of the brain’s opioid system.
 This included the prefrontal cortex that is involved in attention and self-control.

 The researchers found several significant differences in the reward system between the groups.
 The patients with recent opiate withdrawal had reduced pleasurable responses to natural reward stimuli, such as pictures of appetizing food or people having a good time.
 These individuals did show heightened pleasure responses associated with drug-related stimuli, such as photographs of pills.

 Patients who had recently gone through opiate withdrawal had high levels of the stress hormone cortisol.
 The researchers found that the patients who had been drug-free for a few months had somewhat reduced cortisol levels, even though this group’s cortisol levels were not as good as participants in the healthy control group were.
 The group who had recently withdrawn from opiates also had sleep disturbances.
-At the same time, those who had been drug-free for months had sleep patterns similar to the control group.
+Simultaneously, those who had been drug-free for months had sleep patterns similar to the control group.

 All of the brain and hormone changes correlated with abstinence time.
 The longer a patient stays drug-free, the lower her rate of abnormal brain and hormonal responses.

-The research supports the theory that if a person remains in treatment and off drugs for several months, his body’s natural reward system can return to normal capacity, making it easier for the patient to remain drug-free.
+The research supports the theory that if a person remains in treatment and off drugs for several months, his body’s natural reward system can return to standard capacity, making it easier for them to stay drug-free.

 Last Updated on